swaroopg92/penpa-edit/README.md

 * Then select "Long" submode.
 * Panel: ON
 * Select "Text" tab in the Panel.
-* One can copy any unicode symbol from the websites https://unicode-table.com/en/ or https://www.alt-codes.net/ and paste in the textbox available.
+* One can copy unicode symbol (supports most of them although rendering might be different based on browser) from the websites https://unicode-table.com/en/ or https://www.alt-codes.net/ and paste in the textbox available.
 (You can click on the symbol/shape on those website, it will allow copying)
 * Then click "Insert"
 * One can also type in the sentence of words and "Insert".